Junaid-collab/Bismillah/README.md

 # Statistics and all Repo Website

-Welcome to my GitHub Pages website!
+Welcome

 ## About This Repo
-This repo contains my projects, codes, notes  and files.
+This page contains statistical codes, notes and files.
+##codes